Curriculum Notes Year 8

 Overview

-In connection to the theme ‘Food, glorious food’, Year 8 students will have the opportunity to develop independence in managing the content of their sketchbook and take steps to make creative decisions of their own.
+In connection to the theme of ‘Food’, Year 8 students will have the opportunity to develop independence taking steps to make creative decisions of their own.
 Through more robust research into relevant artists, undertaking critical reference work, discussion of themes and observational recording inspired by their findings, students will build greater contextual knowledge.
-By allowing more time for media experimentation and refinement of prior skill in the fundamental elements of Art and Design, students will begin to appreciate the range of assessment criteria relevant to GCSE Art and Design.
-Our philosophy is to provide all students with the means to unlock their creative niche and empower them to become confident artists, designers or craftsmen.
+By allowing more time for media experimentation and refinement of prior skill in the fundamental elements of Art and Design, students will begin to appreciate the complexity of the assessment criteria relevant to GCSE Art and Design.

 Artists’ works studied: